Which machines Moscow is using to bomb Ukraine

 A bad joke of fate: Some of the Tu-95 and Tu-160 bombers in Russia’s air fleet belonged to Ukraine.
 Individual pieces are on display in the museum there.

-Ukraine’s losses – inflicted by a vintage car as old as Vladimir Putin himself
+Russia’s bombers as old as Putin: Vintage aircraft inflicts devastating losses on Ukraine in war

-What is remarkable about the report – in the title, the magazine compares the age of the relic from the Stalin era with the current Russian dictator Vladimir Putin: The Tu-95 aircraft with the NATO code “Bear” is a Soviet and Russian strategic bomber and was developed in the 1950s during the time of Joseph Stalin.
+What is remarkable about the report about Russia’s museum-worthy bombers in the Ukraine war – in the title, the magazine compares the age of the relic from the Stalin era with the current Russian dictator Vladimir Putin: The Tu-95 aircraft with the NATO code “Bear” is a Soviet and Russian strategic bomber and was developed in the 1950s during the time of Joseph Stalin.
 “The Russian dictator Vladimir Putin was born in 1952.
 So the Tu-95 is essentially as old as Putin.”

 “First of all, it is important to understand that the Tu-160M/M2 missile bombers are not ‘consumables’ or ‘workhorses’; there are other machines for that.
 The Tu-160M/M2 missile bombers are a ‘miracle weapon’, a sword that will inevitably strike from the center of Russia and is designed to destroy particularly important targets in the shortest possible time.”

-The Soviet Union needed the Tu-95 for potential nuclear strikes against the USA – due to its limited range, the plane was to be abandoned after the mission was completed in order to rescue the crew.
+The Soviet Union needed the Tu-95 for potential nuclear strikes against the USA – due to its limited range, the bomber was to be abandoned after completing its mission in order to rescue the crew afterwards.
 The planes assembled in Poltava are in good shape, and US pilot Stewart is very confident in his abilities.
 Kyiv Post amazed: Although the exhibit is supposed to be an aircraft of the “latest generation”, “it looks more like a relic from the Second World War – there are manual controls everywhere and the automation is minimal,” says the US pilot.

+Putin’s bombers are part of Russia’s offensive in Ukraine war – only propeller-driven aircraft still in use

 START: How Ukraine lost its bombers